-Sandy is a leadership advisor to schools in Hawkes Bay, working primarily with beginning principals.
+Sandy is a principal advisor to schools in Hawkes Bay, working primarily with beginning principals.

 She enjoys working alongside principals helping them to develop a shared culture of improvement where everyone is focused on the big picture of educational success for all.